steadybit/docs-public/use-steadybit/experiments/schedule.md

 ![Scheduling Experiments repeatedly](../../.gitbook/assets/create-experiment-schedule-step4-fixed.png)

 {% hint style="info" %}
 **Just so you know**, we are using the [Quartz cron trigger syntax](http://www.quartz-scheduler.org/documentation/quartz-2.3.0/tutorials/crontrigger.html).
 The Quartz cron expression is evaluated in the user’s configured timezone.
-The currently configured timezone will also be shown for the next execution.
+The currently configured timezone will also be shown for the next experiment run.
 {% endhint %}

 ### Schedules Overview